Call for Help

 How is naloxone administered?

-NARCAN® nasal spray acts in two to three minutes.
-911 should always be called in the event of an opioid overdose.
-If the person does not wake up in three minutes, bystanders should give a second dose, if available.
-NARCAN® nasal spray is short-acting and a person can go back into an overdose once it wears off.
+Narcan nasal spray acts in two to three minutes.
+Always call 911 in the event of an opioid overdose before administering Narcan.
+If the person does not wake up in three minutes, bystanders should give another dose, if available.
+Narcan nasal spray is short-acting and a person can go back into an overdose once it wears off.

 How many doses are needed?

 It varies.
-Repeat doses may be necessary.
+Each box of Narcan contains two doses (4mg each).
 One dose may not be enough to reverse the effects of the opioid.
-NARCAN® can wear off prior to the effects of the opioid, resulting in the need for an additional dose.
+Narcan can wear off prior to the effects of the opioid, resulting in the need for an additional dose.
+If you administer one dose and the person does not respond, administer another dose.

 This is an accordion element with a series of buttons that open and close related content panels.